awakari/.github/profile/README.md

 ## 2.2.
 Subscription

-Subscription is a set of matching conditions associated with a specific user.
+Subscription is a set of matching conditions associated with a specific user (i.e. alert).
-In Public UI subscription is named *query*.

 ## 2.3.
 Event